 - Every employee feels a sense of responsibility due to their involvement.
 Hence ensuring a good result.

-- Communication among the management and the employees becomes transparent.
+- Communication between the management and the employees becomes transparent.

 - Employees’ contributions are valued.

 - Ingrain the company’s culture and values into the employees.